 Roommates Wanted: To live in a house in a good neighborhood.
 Must be a recovering addict or alcoholic who is willing to work hard, pay your own way, and help each other stay clean.

-If you think your recovery would benefit by living in an Oxford House, call for more information or fill out the form at the bottom of this page:
+If you think your recovery would benefit by living in an Oxford House, please contact our Outreach Director for more information:

 Q. What is Oxford House™?

 A. Oxford Houses are family houses that groups of recovering individuals rent to live together in an environment supportive of recovery from addiction.
 Each house is self-run and self-supported following a standardized system of democratic operation.